What does past climate change tell us about global warming?

 So yes, the climate has changed before, and in most cases scientists know why.
 In all cases we see the same association between CO2 levels and global temperatures.
 And past examples of rapid carbon emissions offer no comfort at all for the likely outcome from today’s climate change.

-Last updated on 1 July 2014 by howardlee.
+Last updated on 29 July 2015 by pattimer.
 View Archives